tanmayvaij/my-tasks/README.md

 **Run on Your Device:**

 * Download the **Expo Go** app from the App Store or Google Play Store.
-* Scan the QR code shown in your terminal or on your browser window after running `expo start`.
+* Scan the QR code shown in your terminal or on your browser window after running `yarn start`.

 ---